N4pTime/SerenityNet/README.md

 # SerenityNet
-network library for simple usage not prepared yet
+network library for simple usage <br />
+not prepared yet